 Many myths of Chiron have him instructing gods, demi-gods and mortals in a variety of skills.

-(Stay with us, more to come.)
+(Stay with us, more to come in the future.)